Jodicooli/GraphRAG/Theory/README.md

 Knowledge Graphs provide a solution to the limitations of RAG by providing a semantic and relational structure to information.

 * Unlike a traditional database, a Knowledge Graph links entities (nodes) by relationships (edges).
 For example

   * Entities: “Steve Jobs”, “Apple Inc.”, “iPhone”.

   * Relationships: “founded”, “created”.

-    `<br>`This enables AI to understand not only words, but also the relationships between them.
+   This enables AI to understand not only words, but also the relationships between them.

 * A Knowledge Graph helps AI distinguish between similar concepts using relational context.
 For example, it can differentiate “Apple” (company) from “apple” (fruit) based on relationships (“founded” vs. “part of”).

 * AI can use relationships to deduce new information.
 For example, if “Steve Jobs founded Apple” and “Apple created the iPhone”, the AI can deduce that “Steve Jobs helped create the iPhone”.

 * By combining GraphRAG with RAG, the Knowledge Graph is used to augment queries by providing relevant context.
 This makes it possible to ask more precise questions and obtain more relevant answers.

 ## 3. Key Concepts & Theoretical Foundations